Frequently Asked Questions

 I AM PLANNING TO LIVE OFF-CAMPUS - HOW DOES THAT AFFECT MY FINANICAL AID?

-- Please note that Off-campus housing is considered any housing where the student is not residing with his/her parents and is not paying Millersville University for housing - this includes Shenks Hall and Reighard Hall.
+- Please note that Off-campus housing is considered any housing where the student is not residing with his/her parents and is not paying Millersville University for housing.

 - One main difference of living Off-campus compared to living On-campus is that Millersville University does not bill you for housing and will not bill you for a meal plan unless you choose to have one.